zeelot/kohana-dependencies/README.md

-# Dependency Injection Made Easy
+# Dependency Injection Made Easy in Kohana

 ## About Dependency Injection and Dependency Injection Containers